-The simple present tense is used for habits and routines, permanant situations, state, facts etc. The simple present tesnse is also called present Indefinite tense.
-In this lesson you will learn about its uses, structure, defination, example sentences, helping verbs.
+The simple present tense is used for habits and routines, permanent situations, states, facts, etc. The simple present tense is also called the present Indefinite tense.
+In this lesson, you will learn about its uses, structure, definition, example sentences, and helping verbs.

 Affirmative sentences: Sub + Verb+ object